 Dr. E. Donnall Thomas, a founding faculty member who helped bring Fred Hutchinson Cancer Research Center to global prominence with his Nobel Prize-winning development of bone marrow transplantation to cure leukemias and other blood cancers, died Oct.
 20. He was 92.

 Thomas joined the faculty of Fred Hutch in 1974 as its first director of medical oncology.
 He later became associate director and eventually director of the Center’s Clinical Research Division.
-He stepped down from that position at age 70 in 1990 and officially retired from Fred Hutch in 2002.
+He stepped down from that position at age 70 in 1990 — the same year he won the Nobel Prize in physiology or medicine — and he officially retired from Fred Hutch in 2002.

 Thomas, along with his wife and research partner, Dottie — a trained medical technologist — and a small team of fellow researchers stubbornly pursued transplantation throughout the 1960s and 1970s despite doubts by many prominent physicians of the day.